w3c/cg-council/proposals/spec-lifecycle.md

 * **Draft**
    * Meaning: In development in this CG
 * **Transferred**
    * Meaning: Transferred for more development; no longer in development in this CG.
+May be in development or standardization elsewhere (see status for details).
 * **Retired**
    * Meaning: Not transferred, no longer in development in this CG.

 ## Circumstances

+Circumstances are likely to come from both curated sources and metadata already managed in other venues.

+### Information communicated through curated metadata

+#### Test suite

+* **Source**
+  * URL to tests, otherwise empty to indicate no known tests

+#### Implementation

+We foresee a list of implementation blocks.
+For each block:

+* **Name**
+* **Class of implementation**
-* Development
+  * Example: browser
-   * Last modified
+  * Example: server
-   * Expiry date (à la IETF documents)
-   * Group status (e.g., closed or dormant)
+  * Example: plug-in or polyfill
+* **Status of implementation**
+  * Intent to implement
+  * Prototype
+  * Shipping

-* Community support
+#### Community support

+* **Consensus**
-   * Is there strong support?
+  * Is there strong support for the specification?
 Strong opposition?
 Alternative proposals?
+* **Stability**
+  * Indicate community expectation for specification stability.
+Would significant changes disrupt the ecosystem of the Specification (e.g., in terms of adoption or references)?
+* **Implementer participation**
   * Are potential implementers of the specification participating in its development?
-* Implementation status (and, for each one, number)
-   * Intent to implement
-   * Prototyping
-   * Shipping
-   * Availability of tests
+* **Adoption**
+  * Identify known pilots or experiments.
-   * Availability of polyfills
+  * Identify examples of real-world deployment

-* Standardization expectation
-   * Unknown
-   * Intent to standardize (with info about venue, possibly time frame)
-* Revision management (after handoff for standardization)
+#### Revision management

-   * Transferred (work has stopped for now in the CG)
+This information is only necessary for the stage "transferred":

+* **Revision management**
   * Independent (CG works on new versions only)
   * Codependent (CG works on materials as input to standards group)

+### Information managed in other sources

+* Last modified
+  * Typically managed within document (e.g., publication date or last commit date)
+* Implementation traction
+  * Determined from announcements of intent to prototype, implement, ship; automated detection of shipping features
+* Group status
+  * Typically managed through W3C database (e.g., group open, closed, or dormant)
 * Patent licensing commitments
-   * Contribution-only
-   * Contribution + Full specification (FSA)
-* Adoption level
-   * Are experiments/pilots happening?
-   * Are there real-world deployments?
-* Traction
-   * Low
-   * Medium
+  * Typically determined by stage (draft)
+  * There may be more options soon depending on potential changes to CLA.
-   * High
+* Standardization plan
+  * We are developing separately ideas for metadata to describe standardization plans (e.g., if plan to standardize, what venue and on what schedule); whether that data lives in a separate document or is part of other circumstances data remains to be seen.

+### Ideas for data management

+* Status information is specified in a file in the specification repo.
+It should be easy to determine the last modified date of that file.
+* The status information is surfaced in the specification (at least).
+   * Integrate into respec and bikeshed
+* Editors are responsible for maintaining the data.
+* Nice to have: notification of status changes.
+* Tools can monitor status information and report findings, such as:
+   * The file says there's one implementation, but we detect more than one.
+   * The file set an expectation about a time frame for advancement to another SDO and that time has elapsed.

 ## Usage Guidance

 * Reports (and repos) should include usage guidance that depend on the status and circumstances.
 It might be interesting to see if we can generate the usage guidance systematically for each combination of status and circumstance.